Headshot Tips : What to wear for your shoot

 Dress, Blouse or Top – Simple is best!
 Keep the style, color and patterns to a minimum.
 Ruffles, bows and bold patterns date a photo quickly and don’t always photograph well in a headshot.
 Fitted tops in cool color tones are very complimentary.
 Black can be classic & beautiful in a headshot but a little color goes a long way to standing out.
 Avoid baggy, wrinkled, loose or shifty tops as well as turtlenecks and chunky sweaters.

 Bare Shoulders & Arms? – I recommend at least a short sleeve top, 3/4 length to long sleeve the more professional & timeless you want the photo to appear.
 Avoid strapless, single shoulder or spaghetti straps.
-Younger girls may be able to get away with a tank or sleeveless top.
+Younger women may be able to get away with a tank or sleeveless top.
 If you go with bare shoulders, beware of armpit fat and wrinkles.

 Jewelry & Accessories – Less is best and makes your photo more timeless.
 The bolder your jewelry the more often you’ll need to update your headshot as styles change.
 If you have a favorite set of big earrings or chunky necklace you want to wear consider taking the photo with and without so you can swap the photos out as your love of the pieces wane.
 The bolder the jewelry the more simple the outfit should be.
 For scarves, I recommend not wearing them in a headshot.